 Our minds play many tricks on us, and I always felt like a victim of mine.
 I have always let myself be manipulated by my own emotions, my thoughts, and would create stories in my mind that would serve as reasons to make the choices I was making.

 For this reason, creating a routine of meditation and affirmations was incredibly helpful.
 In the future, I will make a more in-depth post about meditation and affirmations, but the truth is that both of these things empowered me.

 Through meditating I came out of my constant state of anxiety, allowing me to feel calmer, more in tune with myself, and more aware of my thought patterns.

-Affirmations helped condition my own mind in the opposite direction that it was before.
-I used to believe that I was too lazy to workout, that I couldn’t take any pleasure from exercising, that I am a sweet tooth, that being bigger is who I am, etc..
+Affirmations helped condition my own mind in the opposite direction than it was before.
+I used to believe that I was too lazy to work out, that I couldn’t take any pleasure from exercising, that I am a sweet tooth, that being bigger is who I am, etc..
 All these beliefs made me exactly that.
 So, my daily affirmations helped me tear down those beliefs and create new ones.

 Something bigger than me

 Along this journey, I also realised that what I was hoping for was not a specific body type or anything that was only centred on my physical body.
 Everything started to interconnect in my mind creating a bigger picture.

 I decided that I was going to become a better version of myself as that is the most important thing I can also do for others, for the world.

 I don’t know just how well I will be able to explain this but I will try my best…

 If each one of us works on ourselves, on our physical health, our minds, our behaviours, our attitudes, if each one of us become the best version of ourselves, we will be on the path of improving the world, humanity, everything.